mummanavasanthi/CertificateNFT/README.md

 ---

 ## Deployment Steps

-1.Open Remix IDE
+- Open Remix IDE
-2.Create a new Solidity file named CertificateNFT.sol 3.Paste the smart contract code
+- Create a new Solidity file named `CertificateNFT.sol`
+- Paste the smart contract code into the file
-4.Compile using Solidity version 0.8.20
+- Compile the contract using Solidity version `0.8.20`
-5.Select Remix VM as the deployment environment 6.Deploy the smart contract
+- Select `Remix VM` as the deployment environment
+- Deploy the smart contract
-7.Execute the mint() function to mint NFT certificates
+- Execute the `mint()` function to mint Internship Certificate NFTs